Our Greek Sources

 Codex Vaticanus

-- One of the oldest complete manuscripts (around AD 325-350).
+- It’s one of the oldest complete manuscripts (around AD 325-350).

 Codex Sinaiticus

-- Dates to around the same period (AD 330-360).
+- Dates to a very early period (AD 330-360).

-- Contains all Christian Era books.
+- Contains all New Testament books.

 Timeline of Our Greek Manuscripts